A Rage to LIVE. The Why.

 I decided on that bench that this was not the end.
 I would rebuild.
 I would go back.
 And I would take a stand.
 Come hell or high water.

 Cambridge.
 October 2014.
 Having rehabbed my body, been accepted into graduate school at Harvard, and selected for Naval Special Warfare Officer Selection, I had also been asked to give a sermon for Good Friday.
 What do you say on the day within the Christian tradition when all hope of freedom seemed to die, a day on which a man was crucified for championing the rights of the least of these?
+For preaching redemption.
+For claiming that God had come to lay His life down for OTHERS.
 I was riding a Triumph Bonneville T100 motorcycle on the twisted and tarr’d roads outside Cambridge when Jesus Walks by Kanye came across the bluetooth speakers in my helmet.

 Words poured out of me in that helmet, spit-stop sputtering the whole ride home.
 When I walked in the door I wrote every word down.
 Alan Ginsberg meet Kanye meet Jesus.
 I’m not sure how often the Harvard community hears a hip-hop, beat poet slam on Good Friday, but they did in 2015.